Frequently Asked Questions for Dentists Near Me in Houston | Emergency Dentist Office Near Me

 What happens if you have a loose tooth with braces?

-What does it mean if the teeth broke by itself?
+What does it mean if the teeth broke by themselves?

 Your teeth may suddenly break under the following situations: